 ‣‣ Evangelion: 3.0 You Can (Not) Redo (2012)

 Seen in 2014.

 Shinji materializes out of the LCL into a world where the only real decision he ever made—to rescue Ayanami Rei a second time—was pointless, probably cost billions of lives, and makes him a pariah.

 A turn back from action toward introspection, but retaining the heightened apocalyptic elements.
-A turn away from remake onto a new path, but still loosely based on episode 24, focusing as it does on a new Rei, Kaworu’s love, and Shinji’s despair.
+A turn away from remake onto a new path, but still loosely based on episode 24 and the TV series, focusing as it does on a new Rei, Kaworu’s love, and Shinji’s despair.
 The overt human-on-human conflict is an elaboration upon the concept of the human attack on NERV in End, humanity being the 18th Angel in that continuity.

 The time skip is great, except the use of “Eva no jubaku”, which should have been restricted to Shinji alone, the same way that more realistic time dilation is restricted to the main character of Gunbuster: Aim for the Top!
 (1988).
 I love the fact that the world appears to have moved on during the skip, including a continuation of Third Impact and—likely—several Evas that we do not see.
 It’s Diebuster again, and it all feeds beautifully into the crucial anti-heroism of the piece.

 The introduction of the Wunder is a fun scene in itself: A nonsensical homage to the tradition represented by the White Base, the Solo Ship and the Macross, dating back to the Yamato.
 Its first battle is scored with tongue in cheek, but does little to build the story.